spookysalsa/medermade.github.io/week-1/README.md

 ## Remember the Unit Expectations!

+**NOTE: We do not expect you to peer-pair during week 1.
+This is here as an FYI.
+You should still rate at least 7 pieces of feedback.**

 Expectation | Times per Unit | Times per Week
 ------------|----------|---------
 [Peer-Pair](https://github.com/Devbootcamp/phase-0-handbook/blob/master/peer-pairing_sessions.md) | 4 | >= 2